 Choosing a dog out bag

 Once the size of the dog and the carrying limits are determined, it’s time to choose a carrying bag.
-Make sure the bag is made of durable material, sturdy sticking, is waterproof, and has many pockets.
+Make sure the bag is made of sturdy, waterproof, and durable material with multiple pockets.

-The most important factor about getting the bag is having the right fit for your dog.
-Remember, they’ll be carrying more weight than their used to so make it’s important to make it as comfortable as possible.
+The most important factor in getting the bag is having the right fit for your dog.
+Remember, they’ll be carrying more weight than they’re used to so it’s important to make it as comfortable as possible.

 Choosing the right food